 They progressed to the final where it appeared that the Hungarians were an unstoppable force en route to the Jules Rimet trophy.
 However, West Germany triumphed against its illustrious opponents, despite being 2-0 down after only eight minutes.
 The ‘Miracle of Bern’ as the game came to be known saw a historic 3-2 turnaround as the West Germans won their first ever World Cup.

 Zaire entered the World Cup in West Germany with high hopes.
 Promoted and bankrolled by Zairean dictator Mobutu Sese Seko, the Leopards were African Cup of Nations champions and the first sub-Saharan side to make it to the prestigious arena of the World Cup.

-Zaire’s miserable tournament was brought to an end after a 3-0 defeat to Brazil, leaving them without a point, without a goal and a goal difference of -14, an all-time low that only South Korea’s -16 in 1954 have managed to do worse than.
+Zaire’s miserable tournament was brought to an end after a 3-0 defeat to Brazil, leaving it without a point, without a goal and a goal difference of -14, an all-time low better than only South Korea’s -16 in 1954.
 Zaire’s 1974 remains a low point for African football in the tournament.

 |Argentina 6-0 Peru, 1978|

 On the face of it, Argentina’s 6-0 thumping of Peru in 1978 could be heralded as one of the most incredible results in the tournament’s history.
 The reality, however, was considerably murkier.